 We love Sri Lanka for making children’s visas free. (at the time of our visit.)
 Not many countries do that.
-All visitors to Sri Lanka need an ETA (Electronic Travel Authorisaion) available online.
-The ETA lasts for 30 days but can be extended.
+All visitors to Sri Lanka needed an ETA (Electronic Travel Authorisation) available online.
+The ETA lasted for 30 days but could be extended.
 Find more information about obtaining your visa here.
 This section and regulations are particularly susceptible to change, so do your research well.

 Sri Lanka Essentials, What to Pack

 You will need copious sunblock, sunscreen (or sun-protective clothing) and mosquito repellent.
 Really, whatever else you take is personal choice.
 I like to wear jeans and trousers, some women prefer skirts and dresses, it’s up to you.